CyberSocYork/OverTheWire_Write-ups/Bandit/Bandit_Level_31.md

 # Bandit Level 31

-In this level we are asked to clone a git repo to find the password.
+In this level we are asked to clone a git repo with `git clone ssh://bandit31-git@localhost:2220/home/bandit31-git/repo` to find the password.

 Looking at the `README` file we are given the following hint: